Ashley Krooks says she makes multiple seven figures from her laptop while traveling the world.

 Q: What’s with all the woo-woo jargon she keeps throwing around?

 A: Ash is “trauma-informed” and certified in somatics, part work, breathwork, RRT, NLP, hypnosis, EFT, life coaching, success coaching, and time techniques.
-Basically, if there’s a course that promises enlightenment for $997, she’s bought it… twice.
+If there’s a course that promises enlightenment for $997, she’s bought it… twice.
 No wonder she sees nothing wrong with how she makes her money.

 Q: Ashley Krooks net worth?